India Seniors win silver at Bridge Olympiad

-In the 96 board final, which took place over two days and six segments, the competition was neck and neck after the first two segments
+In the 96 board final, which took place over two days and six segments, the competition was close after the first two segments

 India Seniors signed off with a silver medal as they went down 165-258 to USA in the final of the 16th World Bridge Olympiad here.